RogueRope/SurvivalGuide/README.md

 We provide a space, a place to pitch your tent, stuff to eat and drink.
 A sound-system.
 Water and power, toilets and warm showers.

 ## What do you provide?
-This is not a festival where there's a divide between the audience/consumers and the artists on stage.
+This is not a festival where there's a divide between the audience and the artists on stage.

+This is a playground with a bunch of toys, an empty dance floor waiting to be filled.

 We create the stage, but **you** perform the show.
-This is a playground with a bunch of toys, an empty dance floor.